KaVoshnik/KaVoshnik/README.md

 ### You can reach me at:
 - 📧 hikkan008@gmail.com
 - 💬 Telegram: @Kavoshn1k

+### My projects
+- [x] The front-end portion of a project management platform for a college

 ### Fun Facts:
 - I run a self-configured home server on Android TV